enormandeau/stacks_workflow/README.md

 without a reference genome.

-Before starting to use STACKS, you should read the official STACKS papers found at the bottom of the official STACKS page (see link above).
+Before starting to use STACKS, you should read the official STACKS papers found at the bottom of the official STACKS page (see link above) as well as the official STACKS documentation found at the link above.

 # STACKS workflow tutorial

 The goal of this workflow is to simplify the use of the STACKS pipeline and make the analyses more reproducible.
-One of the major contributions is the standardized SNP filtering procedure used to produce quality SNPs.
+One of the major contributions is the standardized SNP filtering procedures used to produce high quality SNP datasets.

 ## Overview of the steps

-1. Install stacks_workflow and STACKS 1 or 2 with its dependencies
+1. Install stacks_workflow and STACKS2
 1. Download your raw data files (illumina lanes or ion proton chips)
 1. Clean the reads and assess their quality
 1. Extract individual data with process_radtags